mpifr-vlbi/apex-tools/README.txt

    e.g., estimate the H-maser drift rate against GPS

 ./R2DBE
-Tools and settings related to the Roach2 Digital Backend
+Settings and new tools related to the Roach2 Digital Backend, some of them later to be found at https://github.com/sma-wideband

 ./sensors
 Some 'lm-sensors' package related things to allow Mark6